How we teach our pupils

 Key Stage 4

-Our pupils will work through programmes of study which reflect ambitious yet achievable accreditation.
+Our pupils work through programmes of study which reflect ambitious yet achievable accreditation.
 Pupils at Key Stage 4 take nationally recognised qualifications, including GCSE, as appropriate.

 We aim to support children to achieve positive outcomes in relation to their ability.
 We teach a broad curriculum leading to external accreditation at GCSE level, where applicable.
 We enhance our curriculum with vocational qualifications such as Functional Skills, ASDAN, and AQA awards.